University of West Florida Football - Frequently Asked Questions

 UWF is currently an NCAA Division II member and competes in the Gulf South Conference (GSC), which sponsors football.
 UWF will be added to the football schedule and eligible for a conference championship in the inaugural season.
 The GSC has a strong history in football with 11 NCAA Division II national championships, including Valdosta State in 2012.
-Currently seven GSC schools play football, including football-only member Florida Tech, and expansion teams are being considered.
+Currently eight GSC schools play football, including football-only member Florida Tech, and expansion teams are being considered.

 UWF will remain an NCAA Division II member for the foreseeable future.
 Division II institutions emphasize balance, and student-athletes are encouraged to achieve excellence in their sport, in the classroom and in their community.

 The UWF Football Founders group is currently raising money for startup costs and facilities.
 Startup costs are projected to be approximately $1.5 million and will include uniforms, practice equipment and much more.
 The most immediate facility needs include practice fields, locker rooms and offices.
 More information can be found on the Argonaut Athletic Club football page.

 The football program budget will be funded year-to-year by a combination of existing athletic fees, scholarships, private giving, corporate sponsorships and ticket sales.
 The program budget will grow each year leading up to the inaugural year of competition in 2016.
 The current plan calls for no new fees associated with football, and at this time no new state funds will be directed to football specifically.

 The program budget for football will be similar to the budgets for UWF’s current sports in many ways.
 None of UWF’s current sports are fully funded with the maximum number of scholarships, and football will be the same.
 The number of scholarships will grow from the time the first football student-athletes enroll at the University to when the team begins playing in 2016.
 Private giving supplements the program budgets for the current sports, and private giving will be essential to the football budget as well.

 How will football enhance current UWF sports?